Shelly Hoekstra

 Previously, research aimed at regrowing bone utilized stem cells taken from bone marrow, an exceptionally painful procedure for patients.
 This new method would be faster and easier than alternative approaches.
 It is hoped that this research will ultimately lead to helping people with cancer and degenerative diseases.
 (As cited by Kaszubsk, 2022).

 Dr. Jeffrey Thompson is a neuroacoustic researcher studying the healing abilities of sound wave frequencies.
-With the use of technology equipment to precisely tune sound frequencies, and sensors attached to the body to read the electrical information coming from the heart, he can pivot an individual’s autonomic nervous system from sympathetic to parasympathetic.
+With the use of technology equipment to precisely tune sound frequencies, and sensors attached to the body to read the electrical information coming from the heart, he can pivot an individual’s autonomic nervous system from a sympathetic to a parasympathetic state.

 The sympathetic nervous system is the state of fight or flight.
 It is the state for many individuals who are living with chronic stress and those dealing with trauma, whereas the parasympathetic nervous system is the state of relaxation.
 This is where you need to be for healing to occur.